 Our series on The Walt Disney World Theme Parks after reopening kicks off with Disney’s Magic Kingdom Park.
 You may have been here a thousand times before but a trip to the Magic Kingdom in 2022 is going to be much different than you’ve experienced before.

-In this post, we are going to share with you everything that’s changed in Disney’s Magic Kingdom after it reopens.
-We’ll let you know what attractions are open, what restaurants you can visit, and what entertainment options are available in 2020.
+In this post, we are going to share with you everything that’s changed in Disney’s Magic Kingdom since it reopened.
+We’ll let you know what attractions are open, what restaurants you can visit, and what entertainment options are open in 2022 and beyond.

-We’ll also explain how to get reservations for the Magic Kingdom, the new park operating hours and any touring tips we think might help you on your trip.
-Once the park opens we’ll give you a full tour of the park so you can see firsthand how it’s different.
+We’ll also explain how to get reservations for the Magic Kingdom, the new park operating hours, and any touring tips we think might help you on your trip.
+Now that the park is open, we’ll give you a full tour of the park so you can see firsthand how it’s different.

-Since the parks are reopening, we want to give readers a guide to visiting the Disney World theme parks this year and the Magic Kingdom is first on our list.
-Check out our Animal Kingdom guide and look out for guides about visiting EPCOT and Hollywood Studios during this period coming soon.
+Since there is just so much that has changed at the parks since reopening, we wanted to give readers a guide to visiting the Disney World theme parks this year and the Magic Kingdom is first on our list.

-One thing that we want to emphasize with you is that if you are visiting any of the parks in 2020, you will need to have patience.
-If you are seriously planning a trip to Disney World this year, I’m sure you’ve already had to exercise a lot of it as things haven’t been easy to figure out for the average guest.
+One thing that we want to emphasize with you is that if you are visiting any of the parks in 2022 or beyond, you will need to have patience.
+If you are seriously planning a trip to Disney World in the next few months, I’m sure you’ve already had to exercise a lot of it as things haven’t been easy to figure out for the average guest.

 It’s been a struggle just figuring it out ourselves, so we can imagine how others feel right now.
 That said, we are here to help you understand all the changes so you can have the best time possible in the Magic Kingdom and all the other parks.